Skip to content

 Shipping instructions for animal specimen, small animal carcasses and animal skins.

-These instructions are for shipments of animal specimen and small animal carcasses addressed to the Finnish Food Agency, Natural Resources Institute Finland and the Faculty of Veterinary Medicine or other recipients who receive, for example, animal skins.
+These instructions are for shipments of animal specimen and small animal carcasses addressed to the Natural Resources Institute Finland and the Faculty of Veterinary Medicine or other recipients who receive, for example, animal skins.

 Animal specimen (e.g. organs, skins, stool and blood samples) may be sent by Matkahuolto if the shipment contains: